-Ideally, you should check your owner’s manual to find out the recommended spark plug type.
+Ideally, you should check your owner’s manual to determine the recommended spark plug type.

 Manufacturers like NGK, Denso, Champion, or Autolite spark plugs offer a variety of technology.
-For example, you could opt for a more specialized NGK plug like Iridium IX or Laser Iridium for modified vehicles.
+For example, you could opt for more specialized NGK iridium spark plugs like Iridium IX or Laser Iridium for superior ignitability and better performance.

-That said, you should never downgrade to a platinum or copper if your vehicle manual specifies an OEM iridium spark plug.
-If you do so, you run the risk of poor ignition and misfires, especially in high-performance vehicles, like a Cadillac CTS V.
+That said, you should never downgrade to platinum or copper if your vehicle manual specifies an OEM iridium spark plug.
+If you do so, you risk poor ignition and misfires, especially in high performance vehicles, like a Cadillac CTS V.

-Spark plugs play a critical role in the combustion chamber.
+Spark plug technology plays a critical role in the combustion chamber.
 They can affect your engine’s efficiency and fuel economy.

-If you plan to switch to an iridium spark plug from a standard one or other types, you should weigh the benefits of doing so.
+If you plan to switch to an iridium spark plug from a standard spark plug or other types, you should weigh the benefits to pick the right spark plug.

 And if you want to consult a professional or need help with the spark plug replacement, contact RepairSmith!

 We’re a convenient mobile auto parts repair and maintenance solution offering competitive, upfront pricing.
-Our ASE-certified mechanics can guide you on the right replacement spark plugs for your vehicle and perform the replacement right in your driveway.
+Our expert mechanics can guide you on the right replacement spark plugs and perform the replacement right in your driveway.

-Fill out this form to get an accurate cost estimate for spark plug replacement or any other automotive repair!
+Fill out this form for an accurate cost estimate for spark plug replacement or any other automotive repair!